Procore Technologies, Inc. (NYSE:PCOR) Director Connor Kevin J. O Sells 5,128 Shares

-Procore Technologies, Inc. (NYSE:PCOR – Get Rating) Director Connor Kevin J. O sold 5,128 shares of Procore Technologies stock in a transaction that occurred on Monday, April 3rd.
-The shares were sold at an average price of $61.09, for a total transaction of $313,269.52.
-Following the completion of the sale, the director now owns 1,545,410 shares of the company’s stock, valued at $94,409,096.90.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Procore Technologies, Inc. (NYSE:PCOR – Get Rating) Director Connor Kevin J. O sold 5,128 shares of the firm’s stock in a transaction that occurred on Wednesday, April 5th.
+The shares were sold at an average price of $56.22, for a total value of $288,296.16.
+Following the completion of the transaction, the director now owns 1,535,154 shares of the company’s stock, valued at $86,306,357.88.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Procore Technologies Stock Performance